 Before placing an order, you need to get a prescription from your optician.

-The top row referred as (O.D) refers to the right eye and (O.S) refers to the left eye.
-SPH, CYL, AXIS , PRISM , ADD values are other important parameters used for generating corrective lenses for your eyes.
+- (O.D) refers to the right eye and (O.S) refers to the left eye.
+SPH, CYL, AXIS , PRISM , ADD are important attributes of a prescription

-Enter your prescription in the online order form exactly as you see it in the prescription table.
+- Enter your prescription in the online order form exactly as you see it in the prescription table.
 Blank value should be left blank in the form and care should be taken with +/ - Signs.
 Corresponding SPH, CYL , AXIS and ADD values should be entered correctly.
-The online order form does not have the Prism column, if your prescription contains a prism, you need to check the box for Prism to enter the values.

 The Pupillary Distance or PD is required to position the lens correctly in relation to the center of the pupils.In addition to your prescription, you might need the pupillary distance especially If your prescription does not have it.
 You may contact your local optician or measure it yourself.